RedisLabs/redislabs-docs/content/kubernetes/deployment/openshift/openshift-operatorhub.md

     Only one namespace per operator is supported.

 4. Update the **channel** with the version you're installing.

+  By default, the image is pulled from RedHat's registry.

     For more information about specific versions, see the [release notes]({{<relref "/kubernetes/release-notes/">}}).